 Choose a person (friend, classmate, tutor, parent) with whom you can touch base during the course of a project, at a specified time.
 Set a goal for the day when you talk to this person and check in the following day about what you accomplished and what next steps might be.
-Academic Strategies peer mentors are holding online meetings for just this kind of purpose; online mentoring starts Monday, March 23.
+Academic Strategies peer mentors will hold online meetings for this purpose; online mentoring starts Tuesday, September 8.

 Anxiety may have been a particular challenge for you before the Covid-19 epidemic, or it might just be a normal reaction to the uncertainty of our lives right now.
 Either way, the following strategies can help you keep undue anxiety in check:

 - Breathe: Anxiety is an evolved response that served us well in ancient times (think: reacting to a saber-toothed tiger), but when it is triggered by events in our day-to-day modern lives, it can feel frustrating or even debilitating.
 Even in this period of uncertainty, try to work with any anxiety response.
 Slow breathing can reverse the impact of adrenaline from the “flight” response by engaging the parasympathetic nervous system and triggering a “rest and digest” response.
 WebMD offers an article that discusses variations on the principle that breathing relaxes our anxious response and makes you feel better.

 - Hold 1-2-3-4-5-6.

 - Exercise: As mentioned earlier, schedule exercise so that you can help manage your anxiety and take care of your body at the same time!
 It will also help you sleep better.

 - Balanced Media Consumption: Although the news is very important right now, so is your health and wellbeing.
 Try to strike a balance between following reports on various issues and staying focused on your school work, exercise, and social time.